rtiangha/Lemonade/README.md

   What is Lemonade?
   </h1>

+**Warning**

+Actually, the emulator is having GPL issues, so we won't continue it's development until we fix all issues related with GPL.
+We never wanted any problem with another devs (specifically, @PabloMK7).

+Pls, reditors on twitter people, stop making our project looking bad.
+We already talked with PabloMK7 and we will fix the unexpected issues as well.

 **Lemonade is an open source and experimental emulator, that emulates the functionality of a Nintendo 3DS system on operating systems such as Windows, Linux and Android.**

 It was started after the _base_, a previous Nintendo 3DS emulator, was discontinued.
 The Lemonade Project was created to continue the work of _base_, fixing its issues and improving its performance and compatibility.